Steven Klein (producer)

 Steven Klein is an American film, television, and theater actor and producer.
-He is the founder of Firefly Theater & Films, a Los Angeles-based production company.
+He is the founder of Firefly Theater & Films, a Los Angeles–based production company.
 The company has staged a number of productions, including works by Itamar Moses, Jane Martin, and Geraldine Hughes.
-Through Firefly, Klein has also produced several films including Finders Keepers, Print the Legend, and Wrestle.
-As an actor, he has appeared in various stage, film, and television roles including in An Infinite Ache, The Circle, and Burn Notice.
+Through Firefly, Klein has also produced several films including Finders Keepers, Print the Legend, and Emmy-nominated Wrestle.
+As an actor, he has appeared in various stage, film, and television roles including in An Infinite Ache, The Circle, Burn Notice, and In Our Blood.

 Early life and education

 Steven Klein was born in Boston and grew up in Brookline, Massachusetts.
 He attended Yale University, where he founded and ran the Yale Undergraduate Shakespeare Company.
-He acted in a number of productions at Yale including The Tempest, which was directed by fellow Yale alumnus and future business partner, Matt Shakman.
+He acted in a number of productions at Yale including The Tempest, which was directed by fellow Yale alumnus and future collaborator, Matt Shakman.
 Klein also received training at Kristin Linklater's Shakespeare & Company in Massachusetts.
 He graduated from Yale in 1998, with a BA in Theater.